ethan-w-roland/English-IPA/README.md

 # English-IPA
-Phonetic transcriptions of English words in JSON format <br>
+Various phonetic transcriptions of English words in JSON format <br>
 Includes both Recieved Pronunciation and General American <br>
 Each source contains mappings from English Spelling to IPA <br>